You are hereHome ›

 Submitted by jholub on Tue, 08/26/2014 - 3:30pm

-Shoreview has voted to leave the North Suburban Cable Commission at the end of the year and to send the commission a letter regarding its decision prior to an Oct.
+Shoreview has voted to leave the North Suburban Communications Commission at the end of the year and to send the commission a letter regarding its decision prior to an Oct.
 15 deadline, though the city is still keeping its options open.

 The action voted upon at an Aug.
 18 council meeting states that Shoreview will reserve its right to rescind its planned exit from NSCC before the end of the year, and urges NSCC to resolve its franchise negotiations with Comcast without going to court.